UGA Bulletin Logo

 Course Description

-Introduction to language typology, which categorizes languages according to distinct structural features.
-Methods for compiling unbiased samples and defining comparable categories across languages as the foundation for identifying typological universals (correlations and limitations on the co-occurrence of linguistic structures), with the goal of understanding why such universals exist in language.
+Introduction to language typology, which categorizes languages according to distinct structural features, including methods for compiling unbiased samples and defining comparable categories across languages as the foundation for identifying typological universals (correlations and limitations on the co-occurrence of linguistic structures), with the goal of understanding why such linguistic universals exist.

 Additional Requirements for Graduate Students: